Rumble user stats

 Rumble User Statistics

-The platform Rumble’s monthly user count has experienced rapid growth since July 2020, from 1.6 million monthly users to 31.9 million by the end of the first quarter of 2021.
-Rumble’s average monthly users have skyrocketed from 1.6 million in the third quarter of 2020, during the 2020 election, to 31.9 million as of the end of the 2021 first quarter.
+The platform Rumble’s monthly user count has experienced rapid growth since July, from 1.6 million monthly users to 31.9 million by the end of the first quarter.
+Rumble’s average monthly users have skyrocketed from 1.6 million in the third quarter, during the election, to 31.9 million as of the end of the first quarter.

 Speaking to FOX Business, Pavlovski expressed excitement about how Rumble has remained fairly consistent.
-In Q1 2020, the platform had an average monthly unique user rate of 1.2 million.
-By the end of Q3 2020, Rumble’s average monthly users grew to 1.6 million.
-By the end of Q4 2020, it attracted an average of 21 million users per month and 31.9 million average monthly users as at the end of the first quarter in 2021.
+In Q1, the platform had an average monthly unique user rate of 1.2 million.
+By the end of Q3, Rumble’s average monthly users grew to 1.6 million.
+By the end of Q4, it attracted an average of 21 million users per month and 31.9 million average monthly users as at the end of the first quarter.

 To further show the increasing user statistics, Pavlovski also shared data on “average minutes watched.”
-He stated that in Q3 2020, the Rumble platform saw, on average, 188 million minutes watched per month versus an average of 4.5 billion minutes watched per month in Q1 2021.
+He stated that in Q3, the Rumble platform saw, on average, 188 million minutes watched per month versus an average of 4.5 billion minutes watched per month in Q1.